$W$-entropy formula for the Witten Laplacian on manifolds with time dependent metrics and potentials: Introduction

 By the same argument as used in \cite{Li11a, Li11b, Li12}, we can further prove the following rigidity theorem: Let $\{g(t), f(t), t\in (0, T]\}$ be a family of metrics and potentials satisfying $(\ref{Cond-1})$ and $(\ref{Cond-2})$ on a complete Riemanian manifold $M$ with uniformly bounded geometry condition.
 Let $u$ be the fundamental solution to the heat equation $\partial_t u=Lu$.
 Then,

 if and only if $(M, g(t))$ is isometric to $\mathbb{R}^n$, $f(t)$ is identically equal to a constant, $m=n$, and

 } \end{remark}

 The rest of this paper is organized as follows.
 In Section $2$, we first give a new proof\footnote{ One of the advantages of our new proof is that it gives a natural geometric interpretation of the third term appeared in the $W$-entropy formula $(\ref{W-1})$.
 See Remark \ref{rem1}.} to Theorem \ref{Th-A}.
-In Section $3$, we prove the dissipation formula of the Boltzmann-Shannon entropy for the heat equation of the Witten Laplacian on compact manifolds with time dependent metrics and potentials.
+In Section $3$, we prove the dissipation formula of the Bolztmann-Shannon entropy for the heat equation of the Witten Laplacian on compact manifolds with time dependent metrics and potentials.
 In Section $4$, we prove Theorem \ref{Th-B} and Theorem \ref{Th-E}.
 In Section $5$, we use Perelman's $W$-entropy formula for Ricci flow to derive the $W$-entropy formula for the backward heat equation of the Witten Laplacian on compact Riemannian manifolds equipped with a modified Ricci flow introduced by Lott \cite{Lo2}.
+In Section $6$, we extend Theorem \ref{Th-A} and Theorem \ref{Th-B} to the case $Ric_{m, n}(L)\geq -K$ and compact $K$-super $m$-dimensional Bakry-Emery-Ricci flow.